-6.10.1 If we make a retention from an advance (for example, for repairs, improvements or road works) we are not obliged to release that retention, or any part of it, if the borrower is in breach of any of his obligations under the mortgage, or if a condition attached to the retention has not been met or if the loan has been repaid in full.
-You should, therefore not give an unqualified undertaking to pay the retention to a third party.

-6.10.2 Check part 2 to see who we will release the retention to.

-6.10.2 Who will the lender release any retentions (or instalments of the advance) to?
+- 6.10.1 If we make a retention from an advance (for example, for repairs, improvements or road works) we are not obliged to release that retention, or any part of it, if the borrower is in breach of any of his obligations under the mortgage, or if a condition attached to the retention has not been met or if the loan has been repaid in full.
+You should, therefore not give an unqualified undertaking to pay the retention to a third party. - 6.10.2 Check part 2 to see who we will release the retention to. - 6.10.2 Who will the lender release any retentions (or instalments of the advance) to?

-To the borrower, unless otherwise agreed.
+Direct to the borrower(s), unless otherwise stared in the Mortgage Offer.